usaicop/Generative-AI-Practice-Area/README.md

 :busts_in_silhouette: **Who can join?**

-Whether you're a researcher, developer, or industry professional, if you're passionate about Generative AI and eager to collaborate with like-minded individuals, we invite you to join the Gen AI practice area and be part of our thriving community.
-Together, let's push the boundaries of Generative AI and shape the future of responsible AI in government.
+Whether you're a researcher, developer, or industry professional, if you're passionate about Gen AI and eager to collaborate with like-minded individuals, we invite you to join the Gen AI practice area and be part of our thriving community.
+Together, let's push the boundaries of Gen AI and shape the future of responsible AI in government.

 :writing_hand: **Rules of engagement**